mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Questioner:** Okay.

 **Katagiri Roshi:** And then, second is, you should learn the broad scale of the human life through distraction and suffering, et cetera.
 Sickness, old age...
 Okay?
-It's not bad.
-I hope! *[Laughter.]* But in the sense inside, burning.
+It's not bad. ...
+I hope! *[Laughter.]*

+But in a sense, inside [is] burning.
 Okay?
-Inside burning.
+Inside [is] burning.
 Your insides, screaming.
 Do you understand?

-In other words, you don't accept, your mind doesn't accept.
+In other words, you don't accept.
+Your mind doesn't accept.
 But that's alright.
 Through the suffering and the pains, you can learn a lot.
 Alright?

 Any other?

 #### 58:29

 **Question:** I have one.
-When you say “zazen is the way,” by *zazen*, do you mean sitting in a zendo regularly, or something ... in general, by that?
+When you say “zazen is the way,” by *zazen*, do you mean sitting in a zendo regularly, or something ... more general, by that?

 **Katagiri Roshi:** Well, regularly, that is the best way.
 Regularly on the daily basis, that is kind of making fire by rubbing the two trees or two branches.
 If you stop it, you miss the chance to make fire.
-So on the daily basis, this is pretty nice.
-But still, it is difficult according to the individual circumstances. (*Transcriber’s Note:* It seems that Katagiri Roshi didn’t hear the second part of the question.)
+So on a daily basis: this is pretty nice.
+But still, it is difficult according to the individual circumstances.

 **Questioner:** But essentially, you see that it should be with the group and with the teacher, as opposed to in some... less structured way.

-**Katagiri Roshi:** Not [necessarily], you can practice by yourself.
-But I think practice by yourself, sitting at your home is nice, but sometimes your practice is going in a different way which you have never seen before.
+**Katagiri Roshi:** Not [necessarily].
+You can practice by yourself.
+But I think practice by yourself, sitting at your home, is nice, but sometimes your practice is going in a different way which you have never seen before.
 Unconsciously, you are going in a different way, which you have never expected.
-So you need a lot of help. *[Laughter.]*
+So you need lots of help. *[Some laughter.]*

 Because if you sit down, how many consciousnesses you can see?
-You know?
-And what kind of experience you have had?
+And what kind of experiences have you had?
 It’s very difficult for us to “solve,” and to know how to deal with those experiences.
 So finally you need guidance, you need help, in many ways.

 As your circumstances allow, we try to practice together.
 But if you cannot, well, you can practice at your home.
 That’s fine.